 You can visit Tumacácori, too!

-Junior Ranger Day is a special event designed for our young visitors.
+Junior Ranger Day is a special event designed especially for our young visitors.
 Held annually during National Park Week, it's an opportunity for families to visit the park with kids of all ages.
+Entrance to the park is free, and visitors should expect a variety of hands-on activities and demonstrations throughout the mission grounds and along the Santa Cruz River.

 There are lots of fun Things To Do, but some are extra special for our youngest visitors to Tumacácori: